MHD Simulation in Galactic Center Region with Radiative Cooling and Heating: Discussions

 {In our MHD simulations, the magnetic field strength is amplified to $> 10 \unit{\mu G}$ with the maximum strength of a few to several $100 \unit{\mu G}$, which is consistent with the observationally suggested value, $10-1000 \unit{\mu G}$ in the GB region \citep{Morris1996,Pillai15a,Crocker10a}.
 In this subsection, we further examine the distribution of the obtained magnetic field from a statistical viewpoint, particular focusing on the dependence on density.}

-Figure \ref{fig:hist_bfd_inCMZ} shows the histograms as a function of the magnetic field strength {in $0.05\unit{kpc}<R< 0.3\unit{kpc}$, which corresponds to the scale of the CMZ.} Here, each bin is separated by $\Delta \ln{B}=0.02$.
-The top panel presents volume fraction and the bottom panel presents the mass in the unit of the solar mass, $M_\odot$.
-The volume fraction is dominated by low-density gas above the Galactic plane.
-Since the gravity {is} stronger in the inner part of $R$, {the gas that was} cooled by {radiative} cooling cannot maintain the hydrostatic equilibrium.
-Therefore, low-density gas falls down toward the Galactic plane and forms a compressed dense region.
-The two peaks in the volume fraction diagram {correspond to the compressed high-density gas near and on} the Galactic plane and low-density gas that falls from the upper layers.
-From the volume fraction {histogram}, the spatially averaged magnetic field strength is estimated to be about 10 $\mu$G. {On the other hand, we can focus on denser regions by the histogram with respect to mass (bottom panel of Figure \ref{fig:hist_bfd_inCMZ}).} The figure shows that the {mass weighted} magnetic field strength is higher than the {volume weighted} field strength, with {the} peak close to 100 $\mu$G {because it is more weighted on denser gas.} In particular, the mass fraction that exceeds 100 $\mu$G is about 11\% (see in Figure \ref{fig:CDF_bfd_inCMZ}).
+Figure \ref{fig:hist_bfd_inCMZ} shows the histograms as a function of the magnetic field strength {in $0.05\unit{kpc}<R< 0.3\unit{kpc}$, which corresponds to the scale of the CMZ.} The volume fraction {(the top panel of Figure \ref{fig:hist_bfd_inCMZ})} is dominated by low-density gas above the {mid-plane}.
+Since the gravity {is} stronger {at small} $R$, the gas that was cooled by radiative cooling cannot maintain the {dynamical} equilibrium.
+Therefore, low-density gas falls down toward the {mid-plane} and forms a compressed dense region.
+The two peaks in the volume fraction diagram {correspond to the compressed high-density gas near and on} the {mid-plane} and low-density gas that falls from the upper layers.
+From the volume fraction {histogram}, the spatially averaged magnetic field strength is estimated to be about 10 $\mu$G.